 Duration and monitoring of bisphosphonate therapy

 Concerns over rare adverse effects of long-term bisphosphonate therapy, particularly osteonecrosis of the jaw and atypical femoral fractures, have raised questions about the optimal duration of therapy.
 Because bisphosphonates are retained in bone for varying periods of time, beneficial effects may persist for some time after cessation of treatment.
 This has led to the suggestion that some patients may benefit from a period off treatment, in which treatment is stopped after some years and the need for continued therapy is subsequently reassessed.
-[106]Because pivotal clinical trials have mostly been limited to a duration of three years, recommendations for longer term use and for drug holidays are based on limited evidence from extension studies in postmenopausal women [107].
+Treatment review in patients taking bisphosphonates is therefore important [106].
+Because pivotal clinical trials have mostly been limited to a duration of three years, recommendations for longer term use and for drug holidays are based on limited evidence from extension studies in postmenopausal women [107].
 There is currently no evidence on which to base recommendations for men.

 Withdrawal of treatment is associated with decreases in BMD and increased bone turnover after 2-3 years for alendronate [108, 109] and 1-2 years for ibandronate and risedronate [110, 111].
 In the case of zoledronic acid, withdrawal after 3 years’ treatment was associated with only a very small decrease in BMD after a further 3 years without treatment [112].